ssuryanarayanan/Qi-Docs/docs/QiStreams.rst

 +---------------+----------+-------------+--------------------------------------------+

 A stream is always referenced by its Id property.
-As shown in the preceeding table, QiStream must include a unique *Id* as well as a *TypeId* with the Id of an existing QiType.
+As shown in the preceeding table, a QiStream must include a unique *Id* as well as a *TypeId* with the Id of an existing QiType.
 The optional *BehaviorId* is set with the Id of an existing stream behavior.
 When BehaviorId is omitted, the stream will have a default behavior mode set to continuous and extrapolation